Why Integrative therapy is the ultimate stress relief

 Aside from its calming and stress-relieving properties, Integrative therapy also provides intensive cleansing effect by flushing out toxins from the body.
 The application of deep and gentle pressure on the limbs and trunk helps loosen built up toxins and transports them in appropriate pathways to be neutralised and eliminated from the body.

 Allowing the body’s built-in recuperative powers to function efficiently and the body to revitalise the balance itself.
-In the past practitioners discovered that the vitality travels throughout the body, head, extremities and organs along meridians via chakras, the body’s energy centres.
+In the past, practitioners discovered that the vitality travels throughout the body, head, extremities and organs along meridians via chakras, the body’s energy centres.
 The vitality is called ‘Yuki’ and is a positive, living dynamic energy.

-Conditions such as headache, back pain, frozen shoulder, sinus problems, chest complaints or stiff joints are thought of as symptoms occurring when there is unwanted stress and tension in the tissues due to blockages of negative energy.
+Conditions such as headache, back pain, frozen shoulder, sinus problems, chest complaints or stiff joints are thought of as symptoms occurring when there are unwanted stress and tension in the tissues due to blockages of negative energy.

 This non-invasive form of massage helps balance out and relaxes the energies of the body.